 - (1) In no event will the aggregate maximum offering price of all securities issued pursuant to this Registration Statement exceed \$500,000,000 (or its equivalent in foreign currency).
-Any securities registered hereunder may be sold separately or as units with other securities registered hereunder. - (2) The proposed maximum offering price per security will be determined, from time to time, by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder. - (3) Subject to Footnote (1), there is being registered hereunder an indeterminate number of shares of Common Stock as may be sold, from time to time, by the Registrant. - (4) Subject to Footnote (1), there is being registered hereunder an indeterminate number of Common Stock Warrants representing rights to purchase Common Stock registered pursuant to this Registration Statement. - (5) Subject to Footnote (1), there is being registered hereunder an indeterminate number of Rights representing rights to purchase Common Stock registered pursuant to this Registration Statement. - (6) The registration fee has previously been paid by the Registrant.
-The registration fee has been calculated pursuant to Rule 457(o) of the rules and regulations under the Securities Act of 1933, as amended, and includes \$14,412,500 aggregate amount of securities which were previously registered under the Registrant's Registration Statement on Form S-3 (No. 33-93584).
-The registration statement fee specified in the table has been computed on the basis of \$485,587,500 aggregate amount of securities registered hereby, prior to including the previously registered and unsold securities referred to above.
+Any securities registered hereunder may be sold separately or as units with other securities registered hereunder. - (2) The proposed maximum offering price per unit will be determined, from time to time, by the Registrant in connection with the issuance by the Registrant of the securities registered hereunder.

+- (3) Subject to Footnote (1), there is being registered hereunder an indeterminate number of shares of Common Stock as may be sold, from time to time, by the Registrant. - (4) Subject to Footnote (1), there is being registered hereunder an indeterminate number of Common Stock Warrants representing rights to purchase Common Stock registered pursuant to this Registration Statement. - (5) Subject to Footnote (1), there is being registered hereunder an indeterminate number of Rights representing rights to purchase Common Stock registered pursuant to this Registration Statement. - (6) Calculated pursuant to Rule 457(o) of the rules and regulations under the Securities Act of 1933, as amended.
+Includes \$14,412,500 aggregate amount of Securities which were previously registered under the Registrant's Registration Statement on Form S-3 (No. 33-93584).
+The registration statement fee specified in the table has been computed on the basis of \$485,587,500 aggregate amount of Securities registered hereby, prior to including the previously registered and unsold Securities referred to above

-This Registration Statement includes \$14,412,500 aggregate amount of securities which were previously registered under the Registrant's Registration Statement on Form S-3 (No. 33-93584) and remain unsold as of the date hereof.
+This Registration Statement includes \$14,412,500 aggregate amount of Securities which were previously registered under the Registrant's Registration Statement on Form S-3 (No. 33-93584) and remain unsold as of the date hereof.
 As permitted by Rule 429, the Prospectus with respect to this Registration Statement also relates to the previously unsold Securities covered hereby.